Tidal (album): Critical reception

-Tidal was received well by critics, with Jenny Eliscu of Rolling Stone and Richard Harrington of The Washington Post describing it as a mature effort comparable to the work of singer/songwriters Alanis Morissette and Tori Amos.
 In 2010, Rolling Stone ranked the album at number 83 among the 100 greatest albums of the 1990s.
 The following year, Slant Magazine placed it at number 74.
 The album is featured in the book 1001 Albums You Must Hear Before You Die.
-In 2022, Rolling Stone ranked the album at number 25 on its list of "100 Best Debut Albums of All Time", claiming that it was "just the beginning — and Apple has kept topping herself artistically ever since."
+In 2022, Rolling Stone ranked the album at number 25 on its list of "100 Best Debut Albums of All Time", stating that it was "just the beginning—and Apple has kept topping herself artistically ever since."